davcri/Unibox-Ajax/README.md

+## Disclaimer

+**Unibox is not maintained anymore**

+It was created for a University course about Web Programming.
+The purpose of this webapp was to practice with web languages such as PHP, MySQL, JavaScript and the principles of software engineering (MVC pattern).

+---

 # Introduction

-The main goal of this web application is to give a place where users can upload and download resources.
+Unibox is a web application where users can upload and download resources.

+Unibox was developed by [davcri](https://github.com/davcri) and [filreg](https://github.com/filreg).

 **Try it online** [v0.1.2](https://github.com/davcri/Unibox-Ajax/releases/tag/v0.1.2): http://uniboxaq.altervista.org/

-Unibox is a web application developed by [davcri](https://github.com/davcri) and [filreg](https://github.com/filreg) for an Italian college project.
-The purpose of the course was to learn the basics of web languages such as PHP, MySQL, JavaScript and the principles of software engineering (MVC pattern).

-_**Note**: All the web application user interface is in Italian, but both code and documentation are in English.
-We hope to have time to finish this application and translate it._
+_**Note**: All the web application user interface is in Italian, but both code and documentation are in English._

 # Documentation